 1 Overview

-West Sussex County Council (WSCC) and Chichester District Council (CDC) have entered into a strategic partnership through the Chichester Place Plan and the subsequent Chichester Growth Deal to deliver sustainable growth and provide opportunities for new homes, new commercial and retail floor space within the city, preserving existing jobs and creating new high value employment opportunities.
+WSCC and CDC entered a strategic partnership through the Chichester Place Plan and the subsequent Chichester Growth Deal to deliver sustainable growth and provide opportunities for new homes, new commercial and retail space within the city, preserving existing jobs and creating new high value employment opportunities.

-As we rebuild our economy from the impact of Covid-19, we need to consider the changing needs of society.
 This offers new opportunities for service collaboration across public sector partners and the potential for future models of service delivery, to make better use of digital technology and flexible working across sectors.
+This means there will be more focus on working more efficiently where resources are scarce.

-Post Covid-19, there will be more focus on working more efficiently where resources are scarce.
-Working in partnership will lead to greater opportunities for collaboration through shared spaces, joined up services and released surplus land and assets, which in turn will promote lower carbon solutions and new economic activity.
+Working in partnership will lead to greater opportunities for collaboration through shared spaces, joined up services and released surplus land and assets, which, in turn, will promote lower carbon solutions and new economic activity.

 A refreshed growth deal that prioritises investment in growth activities based on shared principles is being developed by CDC and WSCC.
 The refreshed deal will encourage sustainable growth through the coordination of effort and resource and seek the optimum economic outcomes for the residents of Chichester.